wmjordan/Codist/README.md

 ### My Symbols and External Symbols

-  From version 4.0 on, it is possible to identify symbols which are defined in your source code and which are imported from external assemblies.
+  _Codist_ can also identify symbols which are defined in your source code and which are imported from external assemblies.
+This feature is so unique that you may not find it elsewhere.

-  You can customize them in the *Symbol Marker* tab of in the *C#* section of *Syntax Highlight*.
+  You can customize it in the *Symbol Marker* tab of in the *C#* section of *Syntax Highlight*.
 Style _My Type and Member_ is used for symbols from your code, and _Referenced Type and Member_ is used for symbols imported from external assemblies.

   ![Symbolmarker Options 2](doc/symbolmarker-options-2.png)

+  **Note**: the predefined _Light theme_ and _Dark theme_ have defined external symbols with bold style, as the above screenshot shows.

 ## Comment Tagger and Styles
 * The comment tagger highlights comments to your specific styles, according to the first token inside the comment.

-  Here's the effect of the highlighted comments.
+  Here are default effects of the some tagged comments.

   ![Comment syntax highlight](doc/syntax-highlight-comments.png)

   To configure the comment tags, click the *Tags* tab, in the *Comment* sub-section of the *Syntax Highlight* section, where you can add, remove or modify comment tags.

   ![Comment syntax highlight](doc/comment-tagger-options.png)